 - Reduce fuel on your property

 - Learn about the bushfire risk in your area

-Search for the Community Information Guide relevant to your area to prepare, act and survive a bushfire.
+Search for the Local information to prepare, act and survive a bushfire.

 Reduce the bushfire risk on your property

 You must remove fire hazards from your property before the Fire Danger Period and keep it clear.
 This includes cutting long grass, removing fallen timber and rubbish, and clearing leaves and branches from gutters.

 Check if you need a planning permit before you remove native vegetation.
 Contact our Fire Prevention Officer or Planning Department on 03 5434 6000.